Philosophy is the first, oldest, and largest discipline, leading to the founding of

 causation, identity, etcetera.
 The focus on being or existence and the categorizations

-of its kinds is called 'ontology' and is the most lively sub-field of metaphysics.
+kinds is called 'ontology' and is the most lively sub-field of metaphysics.

-know the person was misinformed or confused.
+we would know the person was misinformed or confused.
 But if we went from experience to

 definition, then we have met a meat-eating vegetarian.
-This is demonstration that the

 Epistemology is the study of knowledge, its scope and properties, whether there are

 be obtained.
-As a basic premise, it is metaphysically proper to say that units of
+As a basic premise, units of knowledge are objects 'out there' in there

-exist solely in your mind.
-This is considered apodictic since resisting this premise
+world and not just illusory entities that exist solely in your mind.
+This is considered

-results in totalizing solipsism.
+apodictic since resisting this premise results in solipsism.

-- It is always better to know than to not know.
-A contemporary like Madva might
+It is better to know than to not know.
+You could counter that knowing whether the number

-is even or odd obviously has no practical or meaningful use, but I would point out
+of air molecules in your room is even or odd obviously has no practical or meaningful

-that the knowledge that would be required to determine this piece of information
+use, but I would point out that the knowledge that would be required to determine this

-and meaningful uses, making it always better in capacity to know than to not know.
+has near-endless practical and meaningful uses, making it at least better in

-ever hazardous if you don't know what you ought to do with it - a problem solved by
+because information is only ever hazardous if you don't know what you ought to do with

-gaining more information.
-The real hazard then is acting without thinking.
+it — a problem solved by gaining more information.
+The real hazard then is

-- Classically, knowledge is "justified true belief," as formalized by PlatoIt's worth noting that Plato also rejected similar
+formalized by PlatoIt's worth noting that Plato also rejected similar

 formulations of knowledge like "true judgment with an account" in his work